 the best you can!

+, such as better health.
 Be patient with yourself and the others around you; help, don’t judge.
 After all, kindness and compassion are core values of veganism, and they must be implemented in all areas of life.

 Remember – it’s OK if you’re not ready to go vegan.
 Categorical imperatives – such as “we must never eat meat” and “plant-based individuals are far superior morally” – are not a healthy way to go.